ethanburrell/Blog/_posts/2017-02-16-Moving-Averages.md

 The general rule with moving averages is that the average will eventually return and intersect with the actual price, this makes it an excellent indicator of the "true" underlying value of the commodity.
 When the moving average is far above the actual price, the commodity is commonly undervalued and it is seen as a good time to buy.
-On the other had, when the moving average is far below the price then the stock is commonly overvalued and it could be very profitable to sell and buy in later on.
+On the other hand, when the moving average is far below the price then the stock is commonly overvalued and it could be very profitable to sell and buy in later on.

 Is this the real "true" value of the stock?
 No. However, people treat it like it is.
 This is just a tool to get more insight on